quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ensure optimal performance, though not every change should trigger an update.
 Usually, it is not necessary to send an ACK_FREQUENCY frame more than once per RTT and likely it needs to be sent even less frequently.
-Ideally, an ACK_FREQUENCY frame is sent only if a relevant change in the congestion window or smoothed RTT is detected that impacts the local setting of the reordering threshold or locally-selected calculation of the Ack-Eliciting Threshold or Requested Max Ack Delay.
+Ideally, an ACK_FREQUENCY frame is sent only when a relevant change in the congestion window or smoothed RTT is detected that impacts the local setting of the reordering threshold or locally-selected calculation of the Ack-Eliciting Threshold or Requested Max Ack Delay.